Alan L. Hayes

 Frederick and Heber Wilkinson Chair,

-I had my formal education at Pomona College, Claremont, California (BA) and at McGill University in Montreal (BD, PhD).
-I completed my doctoral thesis on a topic in the English Reformation, with the assistance of a Canada Council Doctoral Fellowship.
-My general area of research and writing remains the history of Christiantiy.
+I took my formal education at Pomona College, Claremont, California (BA) and at McGill University in Montreal (BD, PhD).
+In my doctoral studies I benefited from othe considerable assistance of a Canada Council Doctoral Fellowship.
 I have a particular interest in Anglican history, Canadian Christian history, and the history of Indigenous–settler relations in Canada.